HazyResearch/data-centric-ai/README.md

 [Evaluation Area Page](evaluation.md)

-In machine learning, model evaluation is a crucial part of the model development process.
+Model evaluation is a crucial part of the model development process in machine learning.
 The goal of evaluation is to understand the quality of a model, and anticipate if it will perform well in the future.

 While evaluation is a classical problem in machine learning, data-centric AI approaches have catalyzed a shift towards _fine-grained evaluation_: moving beyond standard measures of performance such as accuracy and F1 scores, to measuring performance on particular populations of interest.
 This enables a more granular understanding of model performance, and gives users a clearer idea of model capabilities.
+This shift is complentary to a growing interest in understanding model robustness, since access to fine-grained evaluation permits an enhanced ability to build more robust models.

-Approaches to fine-grained evaluation include measuring performance on critical data data subsets called slices, invariance or sensitivity to data transformations, and resistance to adversarial perturbations.
-While most evaluation is user-specified, an important line of work found that models often underperform on _hidden strata_ that are missed by model builders, which can have profound consequences on our ability to deploy and use models.
+Approaches to fine-grained evaluation include measuring performance on critical data subsets called slices, invariance or sensitivity to data transformations, and resistance to adversarial perturbations.
+While most evaluation is user-specified, an important line of work found that models often underperform on _hidden strata_ that are missed by model builders in evaluation, which can have profound consequences on our ability to deploy and use models.
+This motivates future work in automatically discovering these hidden strata, or more generally, finding all possible failure modes of a model by analyzing datasets and models in systematically in conjunction.

-These advances have been complentary to an increased interest in understanding model robustness, since access to fine-grained evaluation permits an enhanced ability to build more robust models.
+Another important facet of fine-grained evaluation is data and model monitoring, where degradations in performance due to distribution shift are anticipated and measured.
+This includes identifying and isolating data points that may be considered outliers, estimating performance on unlabeled data that streaming to a deployed model and generating rich summaries of how the data distribution may be shifting over time.

 <h1 id="sec:robustness">Robustness</h1>